hackware1993/weiV/README.md

 It is expected that all the code will be written, and the amount of code will be around 30,000 lines.

+The ultimate goal: the only declarative UI development framework under Java, a better declarative UI development framework under Kotlin than Compose.

+Some might say that Compose supports cross-platform, I think cross-platform you should prefer Flutter over Compose.

+Flutter should be prioritized at all times for developing UI parts.
+Even if there is no cross-end requirement, when performance is not a problem, the efficiency it brings to you is doubled.
+Maybe 80% of UI will be built with Flutter in the future.
+If you gave up Flutter because of nesting hell, now is the time to pick it up again, because my Flutter ConstraintLayout has eliminated nesting hell.

 weiV is extensible.
 It will have all the commonly used widgets built in, which are wrappers for the system View.
 But for third-party libraries, you need to write extensions, which are extremely simple to write.
 For example, the extension for Button is as follows: